Over the last year and a half of restrictions, we have all done our bit to keep each other safe.

-Booster vaccine doses are now being made available on the NHS for all adults aged 18 and above who have already had two doses of a vaccine.
+Booster vaccine doses are now being made available on the NHS for all adults aged 16 and above who have had two doses of a vaccine at least 3 months ago.

-It is still possible to catch and spread coronavirus, even if you are fully vaccinated.
+It is still possible to catch and spread coronavirus, even if you are fully vaccinated or have already had the virus.

-In general, the risk of catching or passing on Covid-19 is higher in crowded and enclosed spaces, where there are more people who might be infectious and fresh air is limited.
+In general, the risk of catching or passing on Covid-19 is higher in crowded and enclosed spaces, where there are more people mixing and fresh air is limited.

-As we are now responding to this new variant of the virus, you should be particularly careful to follow the guidance to keep yourself and others safe.
+As we are now responding to this variant of the virus, you should be particularly careful to follow the guidance to keep yourself and others safe.

 Around 1 in 3 people with Covid-19 do not have any symptoms and could be spreading the virus without knowing it.
 Rapid testing regularly increases the chances of detecting coronavirus.

-Taking rapid lateral flow (LFD) tests is particularly important if you’re going out and about – such as to work, school or college or to places that are likely to be busy.
+Taking rapid lateral flow (LFD) tests is particularly important if you’re going out and about – such as to work (if not able to work from home), school or college or to places that are likely to be busy.

 If you’re feeling unwell, even if your symptoms are mild, stay at home and get yourself a PCR test.
 It’s the right thing to do.